cosmo-lang/cosmo/README.md

 5. Push to the branch (`make publish`)
 6. Create a new [Pull Request](https://github.com/cosmo-lang/cosmo/pulls)

 Have any questions or comments?
-Add me on Discord: `runic#5997`!
+DM me on Discord: `runic#5997`!

 ## Contributors